sharesynth/p5-context-menu-text-to-speech/README.md

 # context-menu-text-to-speech
-Highlight text on the page, right click and select speak to hear it read back to you (Currently only works in chrome).
+Highlight text on the page, right click and select "Speak" to hear it read back to you (Currently only works in chrome).

 Known issues right now are:
 - Firefox generates ReferenceError: SpeechSynthesisUtterance is not defined